-It was 26 years ago, back in 1970, when Jim Ince, first encountered Mercedes-Benz four wheel drive UNIMOGS in the deserts of Afghanistan.
+It was 26 years ago, back in 1970, when Jim Ince,<! owner of EuroTech Services International,> first encountered Mercedes-Benz four wheel drive UNIMOGS in the deserts of Afghanistan.
 He was then operating a medical clinic for Tibetan refugees in the Himalayan Kingdom of Nepal, and traveled the 6,000 mile Asian Highway in various Mercedes-Benz trucks once or twice annually, over a period of 10 years.
 Jim, an American, founded and ran the free clinic for these years with the help of the International Red Cross, The United Nations Children's Fund (UNESCO), Shanta Bhawan Missionary Hospital, and private donations received through a charitable organization he founded in Canada 1973.
 During this time he did alot of the kind of overland traveling it takes to learn that where other vehicles fail, the all-terrain Mercedes makes it through.
 Thus, on one of his periodic return trips to his home in the Bavarian Alps south of Munich, Germany, he and his bride-to-be, Birgit, purchased their first UNIMOG, a 1.5 ton all wheel drive "UNIMOG-S" equipped with a special van body.
 Birgit and Jim prepared and outfitted the go-anywhere motorhome with complete galley and auxillary heating system for the overland journies where self-sufficiency and independence were a must.
 On the first trip, temperatures dipped to 30 degrees Fahrenheit below zero along the stretch from the Black Sea and Mt.
 Ararat in eastern Turkey, to the Caspian Sea in northern Iran.

 The "MOG" turned out to be just right for the task.
 Since Jim asked no money for the medical services which focused on Tuberculosis and tropical illnesses, he made UNIMOG sorties throughout the hinterlands of the middle east and Asia on the lookout for collectibles, antiques, carpets and other artifacts which he transported back to the art and antique markets of Europe.
 With the UNIMOG, he could get to the most remote desert oases, where carpets and other treasures could be found far more reasonably than in the bazaars of Istanbul, Tehran, Kabul and Kathmandu.
 Indeed, other westerners would often follow Jim and Birgit along their 40-day overland odyssey, especially through the Hindu Kush Mountains and the Margo Desert of Afghanistan, where the MOG's cable winch, tow bar and mud/snow chains were everyone's lifeline, without which all would have had to turn back, or remain stranded.
 He recalls many scenes with Landrovers, Range Rovers, Toyotas, Jeeps and even a bus in tow behind the MOG through axle-swallowing mud and deep drifts of snow!
 On one particularly memorable occasion, the MOG led, and at times individually dragged, an evacuation convoy across 800 miles of Iranian desert during the Shah's fall from power, circling the several dozen assorted vehicles at oasis rest and fuel stops.